Best Psychology Books

 The Six Pillars of Self-esteem by Nathaniel Branden

 This book does an excellent job of breaking down exactly what self-esteem is, how it becomes degraded, and how to rebuild it.
-This is a great psychology books for individuals going through therapy due to self-esteem issues.
-Low self-esteem can be the root cause of many of life's problems as well as difficult emotions and anxieties.
+This is a great psychology book for individuals going through therapy due to self-esteem issues.
+Low self-esteem can be the root cause of many of life's difficulties as well as difficult emotions and anxieties.
 Learning how to increase your self-esteem can be of great benefit to anyone in therapy.

 Self-compassion: The Proven Power of Being Kind to Yourself by Kristin Neff

-One of the things that most therapists will tell you is that you have to be kind and gentle with yourself as you make changes in your life that impact your mental health in positive ways.
+One of the healthy life principles that most therapists will tell you is that you have to be kind and gentle with yourself as you make changes in your life that impact your mental health in positive ways.
 Not everyone moves at the same pace when it comes to personal growth, emotional intelligence, and learning.
 This book outlines exactly why self-compassion is important and teaches you ways to learn to be kind to yourself in all aspects of your life.

 The Deepest Well by Nadine Burke Harris

 This book is an important one for anyone who is dealing with the aftermath of a difficult childhood.
 It goes through how childhood abuse, neglect, parent addiction, and mental illness shape a person both mentally and physically.
-One of the most well known psychology books about the effects of trauma, The Deepest Well elucidates the connection between childhood trauma and physical health in adulthood.
+One of the best psychology books about the effects of trauma, The Deepest Well elucidates the connection between childhood trauma and physical health in adulthood.
 It also gives some helpful information on how to cope as an adult after a difficult childhood.

 Advice Not Given: A Guide to Getting Over Yourself by Mark Epstein